 The ATO has also clarified that it is possible to ‘improve’ a property which was purchased using a LRBA, provided that the SMSF trustees do not use borrowed funds to finance the renovation.

 Although most of this article covers what the super rules permit you to do as an SMSF trustee, you also need to consider whether borrowing to invest is an appropriate investment consideration taking into account the risk and return of the underlying investment and the risk profile of the fund members, the cash flow considerations for the SMSF and whether the super fund is sufficiently diversified to meet its long-term investment objectives.

 When a SMSF uses an LRBA to purchase an asset, then the arrangement must satisfy the following conditions:

-- The SMSF uses the borrowed monies to purchase a single asset, or a collection of identical assets that the same market value
+- The SMSF uses the borrowed monies to purchase a single asset, or a collection of identical assets (such as a parcel of identical shares) that have the same market value

 - The SMSF trustees receive the beneficial interest in the purchased asset but the legal ownership of the asset is held on trust (the holding trust)